adamgarza/adamgarza.github.io/_site/index.md

 <a id="zpages-challenges"></a>
 ### Chalenges in Zpages
 Some challenges I came across while working on the Zpages was the unique structure of the numerous tables used among the four Zpages.
-Just as everyone has a distinct writing style, so do programmers.
-I quickly learned that Open Source Development is a collaborative effort, and every contributor has a unique programming style.
+Just as everyone has a distinct hand-writing style, so do programmers.
+I quickly learned that Open Source Development is a collaborative effort, and every contributors programming method is different.

 Yet, another challenge I faced while styling the Zpages was how to properly implement an external resource such as a CSS, and use a Gradle build for resource availability.
 As you can see in the snippets of code below, I was able to build the resource with Gradle, and it is available to the rpcz handler (with help from a mentor).
 Although, I